What are the most affectionate and friendly cat breeds?

 Bombay cats are also incredibly social kitties that bond deeply with their people, and they would make a great cat for families with children!

-8. PERSIAN
+8. Persian

 This has to be the drama queen and glamour puss of the cat kingdom.
-With its lovely flowing fur, calm personality, and sweet face, all this has combined to make him an extremely popular breed.
+With his lovely flowing fur, calm personality, and sweet face, all this has combined to make him an extremely popular breed.

 Persian cats are known to be lazy and laid back but enjoy playing with their housemates – if they can get up the energy, that is.
-They love cuddling and schmoozing up to you and are always ready for a long cheek rub.
+They love cuddling and schmoozing up to you, and are always ready for a long cheek rub.

 My neighbor’s long-haired lady loves visiting me occasionally, and we particularly enjoy each other’s company – we can chat for hours.
-(Well, I talk, and she contently purrs away the hours in my lap…)
+Well, I talk, and she contently purrs away the hours in my lap.

-9. ABYSSINIAN
+9. Abyssinian

 An active and energetic kitty with the beautiful coloring of both coat and eyes.
 While she displays abundant energy, she’s a pleasure to introduce into a human home as these felines adore people and other pets.